threefoldtech/info_grid/src/documentation/dashboard/solutions/jitsi.md

 - Choose the network
   - `Public IPv4` flag gives the virtual machine a Public IPv4
   - `Public IPv6` flag gives the virtual machine a Public IPv6
-  - `Planetary Network` to connect the Virtual Machine to Planetary network
+  - `Planetary Network` flag gives the virtual machine an Yggdrasil address
   - `Mycelium` flag gives the virtual machine a Mycelium address
-- `Dedicated` flag to retrieve only dedeicated nodes
+- `Dedicated` flag to retrieve only dedicated nodes
 - `Certified` flag to retrieve only certified nodes
 - Choose the location of the node